Chukwu-Godgive/instanote/README.md

 #### https://instanote.onrender.com/api/notes/<user_id>
 • Make a Get request

-• Make a Delete request
+• Make a Delete request.

 Note: Replace email, _id, and user_id with the necessary details for it to work!